Fraudulent Accounts Halt Submission Readings For Millarville Home Contest - OkotoksOnline.com

 Wagner says she's been working hard with three assistants everyday to manage the entries and payments, only to spend hours on January 31st speaking with RCMP and running interference on Google and Facebook accounts.

-"We're working super hard, and then a bomb falls on my head. people are creating fake Alla Wagner accounts, and going to the commenters and other people.
+"We're working super hard, and then a bomb falls on my head.
+People are creating fake Alla Wagner accounts, and going to the commenters and other people.
 I don't want even one person to become a victim of that.
 This person, identity thief, goes and tells them, just send me money.
 Four hundred and some dollars to Italy," she said.

 Wagner adds the house has been taken off the market, but she is still exploring real estate options to ensure she can downsize, even of the contest is not successful.
 She says she receives approximately 1000 letters per day, with a total of 4211 unread as of January 31st.